touzet/pampa/README.md

 ## Build module

-This module allows to build a new peptide table by homology.
+This module allows the construction of a new peptide table based on homology.
+The input consists of a set of well-defined marker peptides, and the goal is to search a set of target protein sequences for similar peptides.

+New peptides are discovered through sequence alignment, allowing up to 10% mismatches.
+The algorithm also verifies that the new peptides can undergo tryptic digestion and infers new cleavage sites when necessary.
+Masses are automatically computed.

 ```
 usage: